 Remember that titles are key here – your title should short, informative and snappy.
-The title is also one of the first things that you should think of in regard to your webinar – it’s the first thing that catches people’s attention and attracts your potential audience.
+The title is also one of the first things that you should think of in regard to your interactive webinars – it’s the first thing that catches people’s attention and attracts your potential audience.
 Make sure that it’s a memorable title, and when people see the name of the webinar pop up in their inbox, they’ll remember what it is, even if they signed up for it weeks ago.

 So how can I design an interactive webinar?
 Take advantage of what’s in front of you!

-If you’re using a webinar software for the first time, it could be worth sitting down and getting to know what you’re working with before going live.
+If you’re using webinar software for the first time, it could be worth sitting down and getting to know what you’re working with before going live.
 That way you won’t be fumbling around during your webinar and risk losing the interest of your participants, or worse, coming off as unprofessional.